garatc/blindfold-chess-trainer/README.md

-# Minefield ♟️
+# Blindfold Chess Trainer ♟️

-A blindfold chess puzzle trainer.
-A piece is placed on the board — navigate it from its starting square to the target while avoiding mines (enemy pieces and the squares they control).
-Find the shortest path.

-Supports all piece types as navigators (king, queen, rook, bishop, knight) and three difficulty levels.
+A growing collection of blindfold chess training games.
+No board to look at — pure mental visualization.

 **Play online → [garatc.github.io/blindfold-chess-minefield](https://garatc.github.io/blindfold-chess-minefield/)**

+---

+## Games

+### 💣 Blindfold Minefield ★★★
+Navigate your piece from its starting square to a target in the fewest moves — without stepping on any square controlled by enemy pieces.
+No board is shown.
+You work entirely from the algebraic description of the position.

+### 🎯 Blindfold Sniper ★★☆
+A real chess position is shown, with one white piece highlighted.
+A random sequence of moves is then announced in algebraic notation — no visual updates.
+Follow the game in your head and identify which black pieces your tracked piece can capture at the end of the sequence.

+*More games coming.*

 ---